For Harvard graduate students only.

 - current curriculum vitae;

-- brief (maximum four pages, double-spaced) description of the thesis or research project, along with a statement about why they are interested in joining the GSA program;
+- brief (maximum four pages, double-spaced) description of the thesis or research project, along with a statement explaining the reasons for being interested in joining the GSA program;

 - current transcript of grades (a photocopy is acceptable); and

-- two letters of recommendation from faculty members familiar with the student's work.
+- two letters of recommendation from faculty members familiar with the applicant's work.

 Contact Clare Putnam for more information.